-Our "red" classes are divided into level 1 (Foundations) and level 2 (Beginning) individuals.
-These classes are designed for individuals who have just started to ski.
-At the Foundation Level, we introduce children to skiing who have never been on skis before.
-At the Beginning Level, we re-introduce the basics to children that may have had a class or two in previous years, but need a refresher of the basics.
+Our level 1 classes are are designed for individuals who have just started to ski.
+At this level, we introduce children to skiing who have never been on skis before or re-introduce the basics to children that may have had a class or two in previous years, but need a refresher.

 Mogul busters does offer class levels that can accommodate experienced skiers and snowboarders.
-These classes are formed out of our orange level and cannot be initially registered for.
+These classes are formed out of our Level 4 and Level 5 skier and boarders.
+These advanced classes cannot be initially registered for.
 This ensures that we do not accelerate a child's experience past their ability.
-If you believe that your child could perform at a Blue Class level then please request they are 'skied off' for placement at their initial lesson, as detailed in the 'Orange' portion above.
+If you believe that your child could perform at an advanced level upon their first lesson, then please request they are 'skied off' for placement/

-Blue Class level students should be "fluent" in the mountain responsibility codes, be confident skiing all levels of terrain up to Black Diamonds and be in a parallel stance while skiing instead of relying on wedge turns and techniques.
+We expect our advanced skiers and riders to be fluent" in the mountain responsibility codes, be confident on all levels of terrain up to Black Diamonds and be in a parallel stance while skiing instead of relying on wedge turns and techniques.
 At this level, poles are introduced.